 We notified the North Carolina Department of Environment and Natural Resources (the "DENR") in April 2006 of the presence of certain contaminants in excess of regulatory standards at our facility in Wadesboro, North Carolina.
-We filed an application with the DENR to enter its voluntary cleanup program and were accepted.
+We filed an application with the DENR to enter its voluntary cleanup program and the State accepted our proposal.
 We investigated under the supervision of a DENR Registered Environmental Consultant ("the REC") and have commenced voluntary clean-up at the facility.
-At this time, additional remediation costs are not expected to exceed the accrued balance of \$11,000.
+At this time, additional remediation costs are not expected to be material and are fully reserved.

 We have been a part of the Pendleton Site PRP Group since about 1993.
 Many years ago, we sent pickle liquor wastes from Tonawanda, NY to the Pendleton Site for treatment and disposal.
 The Pendleton Site PRP Group signed an Order on Consent with the NYS DEC in 1996 and the cleanup was concluded in the early 2000s.
 The Order on Consent required a post-construction operation and maintenance period of 30 years and we are required to pay our share of the costs associated with the operation and maintenance period.
-These annual costs are approximately \$50,000 of which we pay 13.4% or \$6,700.
+The total annual costs are approximately \$50,000 of which we pay 13.4% or \$6,700.
 Reserves on the books are sufficient to cover these costs for the remainder of the operations and maintenance period.

-Our recently acquired subsidiary Magnetek has also been identified by the United States Environmental Protection Agency and certain state agencies as a potentially responsible party for cleanup costs associated with alleged past waste disposal practices at several previously utilized, owned or leased facilities and offsite locations.
-Its remediation activities as a potentially responsible party were not material in fiscal year 2017.
+Our subsidiary Magnetek has also been identified by the United States Environmental Protection Agency and certain state agencies as a potentially responsible party for cleanup costs associated with alleged past waste disposal practices at several previously utilized, owned or leased facilities and offsite locations.
+Its remediation activities as a potentially responsible party were not material in fiscal year 2018.
 Although the materiality of future expenditures for environmental activities may be affected by the level and type of contamination, the extent and nature of cleanup activities required by governmental authorities, the nature of Magnetek's alleged connection to the contaminated sites, the number and financial resources of other potentially responsible parties, the availability of indemnification rights against third parties and the identification of additional contaminated sites, Magnetek's estimated share of liability, if any, for environmental remediation, including its indemnification obligations, is not expected to be material.

 In 1986, Magnetek acquired the stock of Universal Manufacturing Corporation ("Universal") from a predecessor of Fruit of the Loom ("FOL"), and the predecessor agreed to indemnify Magnetek against certain environmental liabilities arising from pre-acquisition activities at a facility in Bridgeport, Connecticut.
 Environmental liabilities covered by the indemnification agreement included completion of additional cleanup activities, if any, at the Bridgeport facility and defense and indemnification against liability for potential response costs related to offsite disposal locations.
 Magnetek's leasehold interest in the Bridgeport facility was assigned to the buyer in connection with the sale of Magnetek's transformer business in June 2001.
 FOL, the successor to the indemnification obligation, filed a petition for Reorganization under Chapter 11 of the Bankruptcy Code in 1999 and Magnetek filed a proof of claim in the proceeding for obligations related to the environmental indemnification agreement.
-Magnetek believes that FOL had substantially completed the clean-up obligations required by the indemnification of certain potential tax benefits and Magnetek withdrew its claims in the bankruptcy proceeding.
+Magnetek believes that FOL had substantially completed the clean-up obligations required by the indemnification agreement prior to the bankruptcy filing.
+In November 2001, Magnetek and FOL entered into an agreement involving the allocation of certain potential tax benefits and Magnetek withdrew its claims in the bankruptcy proceeding.
 FOL's obligation to the state of Connecticut was not discharged in the reorganization proceeding.